reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 6. Celebrate the wide scope of Python
 7. Involve more members from under-represented groups to be contributors to open source
 8. Reach out to under-represented group in universities and high schools to become involved in the Python community at an earlier age
+9. Create a central list of Python conferences and events
+10. Collaborate on a repository for submitting Calls for Proposals for Conferences

 ## Contact